workforce-data-initiative/skills-ml/skills_ml/algorithms/README.md

 - `jobtitle_cleaner` - Methods for cleaning job titles into a more reasonable form.

+- `occupation_classifiers` - Methods for classifying the occupation of a job posting

 - `representativeness_calculators` - Methods for calculating geographic representativeness of SOC Codes.

+- `sampling` - Methods for sampling from a corpus

 - `skill_extractors` - Methods for extracting skills from structured or unstructured data sources